 Economics and Business Administration Prepare for careers and graduate study in finance, economic analysis and government.

-Education Earn a minor in this nationally and state accredited program that leads to Maryland certification.
+Education Earn initial teacher certification through this nationally and state accredited program.

 English Read broadly, think critically and creatively, express yourself in lucid speech, writing and design.

 Environmental Studies Advance environmental sustainability through an interdisciplinary program.